 Are you planning to tie the knot any time soon?
 Think of the fun of saying ‘I do’ with lots of penguin onlookers.
 Perth Wild Encounters are licensed to arrange weddings on the island.
 Ladies don’t mistake your new husband for a penguin in his wedding penguin suit attire!

 Please help care for the penguins by taking your rubbish back to the mainland.
 Rubbish bins are not provided.
-The Penguin Discovery Centre on the Island has rubbish bags that visitors from private vessels can use to dispose of their rubbish.

 Plan when to visit.
 Read this safety information about swimming, surfing, fishing, canoeing, kayaking, snorkelling and diving.
 Consider travelling with a personal location beacon (PLB).
 In the event you need to be rescued it could save your life!